-To summarize numerical Measures column data, click the Totals box on the right of the Data tab to add a Totals row to the bottom of the results, and then click Run.
+To summarize numerical Measures column data, click the Totals check box on the right of the Data tab to add a Totals row to the bottom of the results.
+Then, click Run.

-To add row totals to your report, click the Row Totals box in the far right of the Data tab, and then click Run.
+To add row totals to your report, click the Row Totals check box in the far right of the Data tab.
+Then, click Run.

 To add row totals, you must have a pivoted dimension in the report.

 If you add row totals and the number of rows that your query returns exceeds the value entered in Row Limit, you cannot sort the Totals column because your row limit might not include rows that are required to calculate the total.
 If this occurs, increase the Row Limit value up to 5000 rows.

 You can sort dimension and measure columns regardless of the Row Limit value.

 Additionally, consider the following when working with totals in Fuze Discover:

 - Columns that count unique items might not calculate the total as expected since the same item might be included in several queried categories, but only counted as one unique item in the totals.